JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ## 2. How and When to Ask for Help

-Asking for help is a sign of good judgment—not failure.
+Asking for help is a sign of good judgment, not failure.

 - Try solving the problem first.
 - Google it (<a href="https://www.freecodecamp.org/news/how-to-google-like-a-pro/" target="_blank" rel="noopener noreferrer">How to Google Like a Pro</a>).